The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

 Mirabilis is the Latin word for wonderful, referring to the beautiful flowers the plants of this genus produce.

-The flowers are large and can appear in a variety of colors, ranging from red, pink, and magenta to yellow to white.
+The flowers are large and can appear in various colors, ranging from red, pink, and magenta to yellow to white.

 Many times, a single plant produces flowers in multiple colors, which further enhances the plant’s appeal.